Curriculum

 Grade 6: Ancient civilizations through the Renaissance, including Mesopotamia, ancient Egypt, ancient Israel, ancient India, ancient China, ancient Greece, and ancient Rome; Shakespeare Immersion Week and performance of A Midsummer Night’s Dream.

-Christian Studies
+Christian Studies and Logic

 Christian worldview and biblical knowledge are fully integrated throughout the Bear Creek curriculum.
 In Middle School, students expand their knowledge of the Bible and the development of the Christian faith and begin to explore their understanding of Jesus and their own relationships with God.